Cray-HPE/docs-csm/operations/network/management_network/aruba/physical_interfaces.md

 ## Expected results

-1. The switch recognizes the transceiver without errors
+* The switch recognizes the transceiver without errors.
-1. Administrators can enter the interface context for the port and enable it
+* Administrators can enter the interface context for the port and enable it.
-1. Administrators can establish a link with a partner
+* Administrators can establish a link with a partner.
-1. Administrators can pass traffic as expected
+* Administrators can pass traffic as expected.

 [Back to Index](../README.md)